Haishi2016/challenge-maestro/README.md

 This section offers guidance for creating a new sample scenario or extending the [Provided Sample Scenario](#provided-sample-scenario).
 While it does not provide a comprehensive list of resources, it aims to steer you in the right direction.
 If this section does not provide the guidance you need, please refer to the respective project’s documentation.
 See [Projects Involved](#projects-involved) for the project links.

+### Global Orchestrator
+Here is a list of references on how to extend Symphony:
+* Write a custom target provider (for configuration/payload management)
+* Write a custom stage provider (for workflow)
 ### In-Vehicle Stack
 If you are using the [In-Vehicle Stack](./in-vehicle-stack/README.md), these references may be useful.